kaiinui/CloudFlow/README.md

 `gem 'cloud_flow'`

-Please note `cloud_flow` is currently WIP.
+Please note `cloud_flow` is currently WIP and highly experimental.
 It's interface can be changed without any anounce.

 Usage
 =========

 - Set AWS key as following.
-Putting it on `config/aws.rb` and `require_relative 'config/aws'` is recommended way.
+Putting it on `config/aws.rb` and `require_relative 'config/aws'` is recommended way. (or set environment variable.)

 ```ruby
 AWS.config(